 - No geographic restrictions – get your residence permit and then live wherever you want, however you want.

-Disadvantages of investment funds
+Disadvantages of funds

 - Requires you to undergo a KYC (know your customer) check before making the investment.